novice1011/trajectory-planning/README.md

 # Intro
 + it is explained on Professor Peter Corke [[1]](https://link.springer.com/book/10.1007%2F978-3-642-20144-8) book page 44 and John J. Craig [[2]](http://www.mech.sharif.ir/c/document_library/get_file?uuid=5a4bb247-1430-4e46-942c-d692dead831f&groupId=14040) page 207
-+ Path is a way from one point to a another point
++ Path is a way from one point to another point
-+ Trajectory is a path with at spesific timing
++ Trajectory is a path with a specific timing

 ---